Shopify/shipit-engine/README.md

 <br>

 **<code>review.checks</code>** contains a list of commands that will be executed during the pre-deploy review step.
-Their output appears on the deployment page in Shipit.
+Their output appears on the deployment page in Shipit, and if continuous delivery is enabled, deploys will only be triggered if those commands are successful.

 For example: